lockin module#

 Output a trigger on the digital output ports at the start of every demodulation or summing window.

-]]) – enable/disable the trigger on each of the digital output ports.
-Valid values are: 0 no trigger output, 1 trigger for each new lock-in window, 2 trigger for each new sum window (mean and std)delay (
+enable/disable the trigger on each of the digital output ports.
+Valid values are:

-) – delay trigger rising edge from start of lock-in window, in secondswidth (
+• delay (float) – delay trigger rising edge from start of lock-in window, in seconds

 ValueError – if delay and width are negative, or too large